 Fashion and video direction

-> Movement director for Caterina Barbieri's music video Broken Melody, Milano IT 2022
+> Movement director for Caterina Barbieri's music video Broken Melody, Milano (IT) 2022

-> Movement director for Avoidstreet Fashion show 'Piazzale Lotto', Amsterdam NL 2022
+> Movement director for Avoidstreet Fashion show 'Piazzale Lotto,' Amsterdam (NL) 2022

 Curation

-> Body DROP event- The Material and Political Gesture of Djing and Dancing; curated in collaboration with Choreographer Noha Ramadan
+> Body DROP event- The Material and Political Gesture of Djing and Dancing; curated in collaboration with Choreographer Noha Ramadan for ADE Amsterdam Dance Event, Amsterdam 2019

-> It's waiting to be created improvisation evening, with Lester Arias and Nikki Niklas Bloomberg
+> It's waiting to be created improvisation evening, with Lester Arias and Nikki Niklas Bloomberg at Oorsprong, Amsterdam 2015

 Awards/Scholarships

-> DansWeb Long Life Burning, Elisa is selected to participate in a summer residency of 5 weeks at Impulstanz Festival
+> DansWeb Long Life Burning, Elisa is selected to participate in a summer residency of 5 weeks at Impulstanz Festival Vienna (AT) 2018

 > Awarded Young Talent in choreography 2016 by Open FLR, where Elisa is invited to make a work for 9 young professional dancers

-Residencies
+Artistic Residencies awarded

 > Residency at Dock 11, in collaboration with composer M.E.S.H.
 James Whipple, February 2021, Berlin (DE)